 When you’re supporting a student with using reading strategies, don’t forget that modeling comes first!
 You might tell them “try a different vowel sound,” but they won’t exactly know what that means until you model it.
 (Sometimes until you’ve modeled it several times!)

 And of course, developing strong decoding skills requires that students receive strong phonics instruction.
 If you’re looking for a multi-sensory, engaging phonics program for Kindergarten, first grade, or second grade students, check out From Sounds to Spelling.
+You can grab a free week of the program HERE!

 Or, if you’d like some decoding strategy visuals (plus comprehension and fluency visuals), my reading workshop toolkits include tons of posters and strategy cards.
 You can check them out here: